-Best Albums of 2004
+The Best Country Albums of 2004

 Best Country Albums of 2004

-1. Tim McGraw, Live Like You Were Dying
+Live Like You Were Dying

-2. Alison Krauss & Union Station, Lonely Runs Both Ways
+Lonely Runs Both Ways

 Is melancholic euphoria possible?
 Sadness and loneliness are romanticized on this collection with gorgeous results.
 “It Doesn’t Have To Be This Way” is nothing short of a revelation.

-Resident genius of Nickel Creek uses a side project to indulge his most whimsical aural fantasies.
+The resident genius of Nickel Creek uses a side project to indulge his most whimsical aural fantasies.
 His lyrics are frighteningly and incisively intelligent; the honesty of this record outlasts the novelty of the production.

-4. Todd Snider, East Nashville Skyline
+East Nashville Skyline

 His peak to date, Snider shows up with his trademark humor and biting political commentary, but reveals a sensitivity that makes the material resonate.
 His struggles with life, love and God are powerfully captured here.

-5. Loretta Lynn, Van Lear Rose
+Van Lear Rose

 Much press ink is being spilled about the excellence of this album, and it’s mostly warranted.
 Lynn was never an album artist to begin with; she was essentially a brilliant singles artist.
 She has created a cohesive collection of songs that work well together, and her writing talent is as sharp as ever.

-6. Lorrie Morgan, Show Me How
+Show Me How

 A welcome return to form by one of the best female vocalists of the nineties.
 She has found material that reflects her place in life, and her voice has acquired a smoky quality when she uses her lower register.

-7. Patty Griffin, Impossible Dream
+Impossible Dream

 She continues to be a top-notch songwriter, and while she doesn’t show off her vocal power much here, she has written some of the best songs of her career.
-Highlights include “Useless Desires”, “When It Don’t Come Easy” and “Top Of The World.”
+Highlights include “Useless Desires,” “When it Don’t Come Easy,” and “Top of the World.”

-8. Big & Rich, Horse of a Different Color
+Horse of a Different Color

 A schizophrenic, fearless and wildly entertaining debut.
 I can’t wait to hear what they do next.

-9. Rachel Proctor, Where I Belong
+Where I Belong

-In a year where Gretchen Wilson sold three million records and Julie Roberts scored with the critics, Proctor quietly released a better album than either of them.
+In a year where Gretchen Wilson sold three million records and Julie Roberts scored with the critics, Proctor quietly released a better debut album than either of them.
 She’s a great songwriter, and her vocals have a natural vulnerability that is effortlessly convincing.

-10. Mary Chapin Carpenter, Between Here And Gone
+Between Here And Gone

 If understanding humanity is the road to truth, Carpenter’s music might be leading the way.
 “Grand Central Station”, sung from the perspective of a Ground Zero worker being haunted by lost souls looking to get home, again reveals her ability to deeply understand universal emotions.
 Another great album from an artist for the ages.